EventStore/documentation/CONTRIBUTING.md

 ## Importing documentation

 This repository contains documentation about Kurrent and its client SDKs.
-The documentation for EventStoreDB, including its HTTP API, is imported from the respective repositories on build.
+The documentation for KurrentDB, including its HTTP API, is imported from the respective repositories on build.
 To import the documentation manually, run:

 ```bash
 pnpm run import